gaturama/Gaturama/README.md

 I'm **`Analysis & Systems Development Student`**

-Now, I'm on 4/5 stage from college!
+Now, I'm on 5/5 stage from college!
-- Learning Javascript, CSS e HTML
+- Learning React
-- and growing up with Python OOP
+- and growing up with JavaScript
 ---

 ### 🧰 Languages and Tools